 NEO object 2000NM

-NEO object 2000NM (~2.6km in size) was recorded near its perihelion (closest approach to the sun) moving at a speed of 4.16 arc-minutes or 1.64 degrees per day.
+NEO object 2000NM (~2.6km in size) was recorded by ALPHA near its perihelion (closest approach to the sun) moving at a speed of 4.16 arc-minutes or 1.64 degrees per day.

 The Great Hercules Cluster

 M13: The Great Hercules Cluster, in the constellation Hercules.
 This final image comprises over 1.5 hours of total image integration, which was made from over 400 individual images over a 3.5-hour window.

 NGC-457 (The Owl Cluster), located in the constellation Cassiopeia and found within the Milky Way, which makes for a very dense star field.
 NGC-457 is a young cluster, only 21 million years old at 7900 light-years distance.

 Comet C2017K2 at a distance of 270 million km from Earth.
 The comet is ~11 miles in size in an "outburst" state, or ejecting material from its icy core.